mku11/Salmon-AES-CTR/libs/projects/salmon_libs_python/Salmon.Core.README.md

 To disable the type checks run with -O optimization

 If you use intellij IDEA and the package names are not resolved make sure you add
-the salmon_core path to the interpreter paths under File/Settings/Interpreters/Show All/Interpreter Paths
+the salmon_core and salmon_fs folder path to the interpreter paths under File/Settings/Interpreters/Show All/Interpreter Paths

 To run with AES intrinsics set the path to the salmon native dll:
 NativeProxy.set_library_path("../../projects/salmon-libs-gradle/salmon-native/build/libs/salmon/shared/salmon.dll")